tektoncd/experimental/webhooks-extension/docs/GettingStarted.md

 ## Installation

-See the [webhooks extension readme](https://github.com/tektoncd/experimental/blob/master/webhooks-extension/README.md) for information on how to install Tekton Pipelines, the Tekton Dashboard and the webhooks extension.
+See the [webhooks extension readme](https://github.com/tektoncd/experimental/blob/master/webhooks-extension/README.md) for information on how to install Tekton Pipelines, Tekton Triggers, the Tekton Dashboard and the webhooks extension.

 ## What are webhooks?